top of page

 Clause 3 Terms and Definitions

-• Clause 3 includes a total of 18 terms and definitions from metrics to key elements of TPM.
-Total Productive Maintenance (TPM), is defined as: “[a] system of maintaining and improving the integrity of production and quality systems through machines, equipment, processes and employees that add value to the organization”.
+• Total Productive Maintenance (TPM), is defined as: “[a] system of maintaining and improving the integrity of production and quality systems through machines, equipment, processes and employees that add value to the organization”.

-• Another key definition in Clause 3 is the key metric classifiers which are listed as PQCDSME - productivity (P), quality (Q), cost (C), delivery (D), safety (S), morale (M), and environment (E).
+• Another key definition in Clause 3 is the key performance metric classifiers which are listed as PQCDSME - productivity (P), quality (Q), cost (C), delivery (D), safety (S), morale (M), and environment (E).
 This helps the organization to assure metrics with a balanced scorecard.

 Clause 4 TPM